 . . . the two leaders resolve . . .
 Build closer ties in space exploration, satellite navigation $and\ launch$, and in the commercial space arena. . . .
-2 will be called Surya and that hardware and technology for the ICBM will come from India's gigantic Polar Space Launch Vehicle (PSLV).
+2

 As this cooperation was being negotiated and agreed, reports persisted that India was preparing to produce an ICBM.
 These reports had been accumulating for over two decades.3 The latest public report appeared less than 6 weeks after the Presidents' joint statement.4